RiotAPI/Riot-Games-API-Developer-Assets/README.md

 There are great step-by-step guides and resources available through the Riot Developer Portal.

-You will receive a developer key to begin using the API.
+*You will receive a developer key to begin using the [API Endpoints](https://developer.riotgames.com/api-methods/).*

 ### API WRAPPERS/LIBRARIES
 Other API developers have created toolkits to make your life easier!